-After graduating from Yale Law School in 1973, Mike practiced at the Minneapolis Legal Aid Society and Mid-Minnesota Legal Assistance, where he became their first Director of Litigation and was recognized for his work for persons with developmental disabilities.
-Since joining the firm, Mike has continued to work for people who have debilitating injuries, obtaining million dollar recoveries for clients.
-He has also successfully argued more than 20 cases in the Minnesota Supreme Court and Court of Appeals.
+After graduating from Yale Law School in 1973, Mike practiced at the Minneapolis Legal Aid Society and Mid-Minnesota Legal Assistance for nine years as the first Director of Litigation.
+He was recognized for his work for persons with developmental disabilities.
+In 1982 he joined McEllistrem Fargione.
+After joining the firm, Mike continued to work for people who had debilitating injuries and obtained million dollar recoveries for his clients.
+He has also argued more than 20 cases in front of the Minnesota Supreme Court and Court of Appeals.

-Mike has been appointed by the Minnesota Supreme Court to two terms on the committee supervising no-fault arbitrations and to two terms on the Legal Services Advisory Committee.
-He has been an adjunct professor at William Mitchell College of Law, and for more than 20 years he has served as the editor of the Minnesota State Bar Association’s Minnesota Motor Vehicle Deskbook.
+Mike was appointed by the Minnesota Supreme Court to two terms on the committee supervising no-fault arbitrations and to two terms on the Legal Services Advisory Committee.
+He has been an adjunct professor at William Mitchell College of Law, and for 25 years has served as the editor of the Minnesota State Bar Association’s Motor Vehicle Deskbook.

 - Yale Law School (1973)

 - Minnesota Supreme Court No-Fault Standing Committee (2000-2005)

 - Adjunct Professor - William Mitchell College of Law (1995- 2004)

 - Minnesota Supreme Court Legal Services Advisory Committee, Chairman (1998-2000)

 - Minnesota Supreme Court Legal Services Advisory Committee (1994-2000)

 - Board of Governors, Minnesota Trial Lawyer’s Association (1992)